 Bieke was born in Kortrijk, Belgium in 1986, and graduated with an MA in photography from the Royal Academy of Fine Arts, Ghent in 2009.
 Her first book, Ou Menya (2012) was shot in the homes of Russian strangers, with whom she stayed for just one night; I Am About to Call it a Day (2014) was shot in strangers’ homes in the US.
 Her third book, As It May Be (2017) was also shot in strangers’ homes, against the backdrop of the Arab Spring in Egypt from 2011-2017.
 The publication includes comments written directly into the book dummy by other Egyptians, offering their perspectives on her work.
 In other projects, such as Sete 15 and Agata, Bieke has collaborated with her subjects, creating characters and roles with them.

 Ian: I was 16 when I first went to South Africa.
 It was really by accident – when I left school I wanted to travel, and South Africa was one of the places you could go with a cheap Commonwealth ticket.
-To be honest I had no idea what life was going to be like when I lived there.
-[But after a year or so he got a job at Drum] and then I realised what it was like to work for an African magazine.
+To be honest I had no idea what life was going to be like when I lived there. and then I realised what it was like to work for an African magazine.
 I’d go out with an African journalist and he couldn’t even go into a restaurant to have a cup of tea; at night, if we were travelling, I’d stay in a local white hotel and he would have to go off and find somewhere to sleep in the local township.
 So it all came home to me very rapidly what was happening in South Africa.

 Photographing Sharpeville was a turning point for me.
 There were no great pictures there – people were just being shot and I photographed them being shot around me.
 But what was amazing was how long things went on afterwards before real change.
 The country shut down for a few days in shock but then it rapidly recovered and just went on as before.
 I think the government was initially a bit shaken but then they got it together, and they had the treason trial, they locked up people like Mandela.
 Eventually it became obvious I couldn’t continue working in South Africa and in the end I was banned.